notalim/intermediate-statistics-ca-notes/notes.md

     c.
 If you do not enter a confidence level for the t-test, R will default to a confidence level of 95%.

-3. R will calculate the p-value, so now you compare $p$ with $alpha$ and write a proper conclusion.
+3. R will calculate the p-value, so now you compare $p$ with $\alpha$ and write a proper conclusion.

 ### Hypothesis test of a population proportion